tcrs/ergosnap/README.md

  - 2 x 4k7 Ohm resistors (I2C pullups)
  - 2 x 5pin headers
  - 4 x M6 nylon screw thread + nuts (for tenting, optional)
- - Some sticky-backed neoprene tape (optional, for padding/non-slip on the bottom of the board
+ - Some sticky-backed neoprene tape (for padding/non-slip on the bottom of the board)

 ## Build